Love with a sociopath is no bed of roses. It’s not a match made in heaven. It’s from deepest hell. But: we win…

 Told in their own words, they leave nothing unsaid.
 Find validation and see new glimpses of the truth as they share their stories… Stories that could be any of ours.

-So, as part seem normal and like a great person – in order to continue getting away with their bad behavior and cover what they really think and feel… a part of their persona is to pretend to love their kids, especially when other people are watching.
-They put on this show in an effort to convince someone else that they’re a great person, and normal.
+A part of the standard sociopathic persona is to pretend to love their kids, especially when other people are watching.
+They put on this show to convince someone else that they’re a great person and normal.

-Posing as a loving parent is meant to hook or to influence other’s opinions of them in a positive way.
-Sociopaths (narcissists) do nothing genuinely kind or caring for their kids. the kids are a tool, an object just as adults are.
+Posing as a loving parent is meant to influence others’ opinions of them as a good person.
+A trustworthy person, a loving and kind person: a normal person.
+Sociopaths do nothing genuinely kind or caring for their kids.
+The kids are a tool, an object, just as adults are.

 There Are No Limits to Their Lack of Humanity